illy94/CS252_Project/README.md

 - Give trial 3D models to users if they haven't signed up or logged in
 - Login with Username and Auth bug
 - ~~Incorrect auth, still adding to database bug~~
+- (CHRIS) make the download page pdfs be hyperlinks

 ---